Travel.State.Gov > International Travel > Country Information > Morocco International Travel Information

 HIV/AIDS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Morocco.

 Establishments that are identifiable with the United States are potential targets for attacks.
 These may include facilities where U.S. citizens and other foreigners congregate, including clubs, restaurants, places of worship, schools, hotels, movie theaters, U.S. brand establishments, and other public areas.
-Such targets may also include establishments where activities that may offend religious sensitivities occur, such as casinos or places where alcoholic beverages are sold or consumed.
+U.S. citizen campers should camp in guarded campgrounds rather than isolated campsites.

-The Western Sahara is an area where the legal status of the territory and the issue of its sovereignty remain unresolved.
-The area was long the site of armed conflict between Moroccan government forces and the POLISARIO Front, which continues to seek independence for the territory.
-However, a cease-fire has been fully in effect since 1991 in the UN-administered area.
+Western Sahara: From 1975 to 1991, Western Sahara was the site of armed conflict between Moroccan government forces and the POLISARIO Front, which continues to seek independence for the territory.
+Tensions along the border in Western Sahara heightened in November 2020 when Moroccan forces conducted an operation on the border to clear a blockade by the POLISARIO Front; both sides have since engaged in a low intensity conflict along the border.
 There are thousands of unexploded mines in the Western Sahara and in areas of Mauritania adjacent to the Western Saharan border.
-Exploding mines are occasionally reported, and they have caused death and injury.
-There have been sporadic reports of violence in the cities of Laayoune and Dakhla stemming from sporting events and from political demonstrations.
-Morocco claims sovereignty over the Western Sahara and closely monitors and controls access to the territory.
-There have been instances in which U.S. citizens suspected of being participants in political protests or of supporting NGOs that are critical of Moroccan policies have been expelled from, or not been allowed to enter, the Western Sahara.
+Exploding mines are occasionally reported and have caused death and injury.
+There have been instances in which U.S. citizens suspected of being participants in political protests or of supporting NGOs that are critical of Moroccan policies have been expelled from, or not been allowed to enter, Western Sahara.

 Crime: Crime in Morocco is a serious concern, particularly in major cities and tourist areas.